PGCE Secondary Modern Languages - PGCE

 You will be required to have:

 - minimum of a 2.2 UK degree or master’s (MA/MSc)

 - a pass in professional skills tests for literacy and numeracy

-- GCSE English and Mathematics grade C or above (or equivalent, see Equivalency Testing or A Star Teachers)
+- GCSE English and Mathematics grade C (grade 4) or above (or equivalent, see Equivalency Testing or A Star Teachers)